AY2526S1-CS2113-W12-4/tp/docs/UserGuide.md

 - **Format:** `budget c/<category> a/<amount>`
 - **Example usage:** `budget c/food a/500`
 - **Sample output:**

   ```
   Budget set for FOOD: $500.00
   ```

 Validation notes:
 - Amount must be a non-negative number (e.g., `5`, `14.20`).
-- Categories must be any one of the following (if not, an error message is presented to the user):
+- Categories (not case-sensitive) must be any one of the following (if not, an error message is presented to the user):
   - FOOD
   - STUDY
   - TRANSPORT